Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 .. note::
-    Advanced support of registry and workspace usage is only supported through the Ascent developers platinum support contract, which can be purchased with the tears of a baby unicorn.
+    Advanced support of registry and workspace usage is only supported through the Ascent developers platinum support contract, which can be purchased with baby unicorn tears.
 Alternatively, you are encouraged to look at the flow source code, unit tests, and ask questions.

 Using MPI Inside Ascent
 -----------------------